deltaDNA/unity-sdk/README.md

 Integrating SmartAds into your Unity project requires native code extensions which we supply separately.
 More information on how to access our SmartAds platform is [here](http://docs.deltadna.com/advanced-integration/smart-ads/).
 To add the Unity extensions download and import the `deltadna-smartads-*.unitypackage`.
 We support iOS and Android platforms.

+Most ad networks will start showing ads without additional setup, but the branded networks (HyprMX, LoopMe and ThirdPresence) and Facebook require additional work.
+If you're just starting out, pick some of the automatic ones first to familiarise yourself with the sdk, then speak to us.

 ### Usage

 The quickest way to learn how to use SmartAds is to checkout out the example scene in `Assets\DeltaDNAAds\Example`.
 The `AdsDemo` class shows how to use both interstitial and rewarded ads.
 Support for SmartAds is enabled by calling `RegisterForAds`.
 This *must* be called after starting the analytics SDK.
 The `DDNASmartAds` class defines a number of events which you can register callbacks with to be notified when an ad has opened or closed.